Ontario Highway 407: Burlington–Vaughan

-Now travelling parallel to and immediately west of the Halton–Peel regional boundary and Oakville–Mississauga city limits, the six-lane Highway 407 progresses northwest alongside Hydro One's power transmission corridor, with residential areas to the east and farmland to the west.
-The route continues as such northwest to Highway 401, passing under Lower Base Line and Eglinton Avenue and interchanging with Britannia Road and Derry Road (Halton Regional Roads 6 and 7) before crossing the Canadian Pacific Railway's (CP) Galt Subdivision.
-At Highway 401, the route makes a sharp curve to the northeast, while interconnecting ramps weave across both freeways over several kilometres.
-It enters Peel Region at the Winston Churchill Boulevard (Peel Regional Road 19) overpass and follows another power transmission corridor just north of the Brampton–Mississauga boundary.
+Now travelling parallel to and immediately west of the Halton–Peel regional boundary and Milton–Mississauga city limits, the six-lane Highway 407 progresses northwest alongside Hydro One's power transmission corridor (hydro corridor), with residential areas to the east and farmland to the west.
+The route continues as such northwest to Highway 401, passing under Lower Base Line and Eglinton Avenue and interchanging with Britannia Road and Derry Road (Halton Regional Roads 6 and 7) before crossing the Canadian Pacific Railway's (CP) Galt Subdivision; it then crosses under transmission lines.
+At an interchange with Highway 401, the route makes a sharp curve to the northeast, while interconnecting ramps weave across both freeways over several kilometres.
+It enters Peel Region at the Winston Churchill Boulevard (Peel Regional Road 19) overpass, then follows another hydro corridor just north of the Brampton–Mississauga boundary.

 Highway 407 and Derry Road, facing southwest; this section of Highway 407 parallels the boundary between Mississauga (at left) and Milton (at right).

 Highway 407 swerves northeast again, encountering an interchange with Mississauga Road (Peel Regional Road 1) just prior to crossing the Credit River and the Orangeville Brampton Railway, after which it enters the urban GTA.
-After passing through interchanges with Mavis Road (Peel Regional Road 18) and Hurontario Street (formerly Highway 10), the route encounters Highway 410 at another sprawling interchange located over Etobicoke Creek.
-Over the next 7 km, the route nudges northward into Brampton, interchanging with Dixie Road (Peel Regional Road 4) and Bramalea Road and meeting another CN railway line, before crossing Steeles Avenue (Peel Regional Road 15).
+After passing through interchanges with Mavis Road (Peel Regional Road 18) and Hurontario Street (formerly Highway 10), the highway encounters Highway 410 at another sprawling interchange located over Etobicoke Creek.
+Over the next 7 km, the highway nudges northward into Brampton, interchanging with Dixie Road (Peel Regional Road 4) and Bramalea Road, meeting another CN railway line, and crossing over the CN Halton Subdivision, before crossing under Steeles Avenue (Peel Regional Road 15).
 Highway 407 curves back to the northeast as it interchanges with Airport Road (Peel Regional Road 7) and passes beneath another CN line, before crossing under hydro lines and encountering the final interchange in Peel Region at Goreway Drive, as York Region is ahead.
 It crosses the West Humber River and under former Highway 50 in Claireville Conservation Area before curving east into Vaughan, in York Region.